 Palmoplantar Pustulosis vs. Palmoplantar Psoriasis

-Palmoplantar Pustulosis (PPP) and Palmoplantar Psoriasis (PP) are two chronic skin conditions that primarily affect the hands and feet.
-While they share similarities, they have distinct causes, symptoms, and treatment approaches.
-Understanding the differences between these conditions is crucial for proper diagnosis and effective management.
+Psoriasis is a complex condition with several subtypes that often cause confusion.
+Two conditions that frequently get mistaken for one another are Palmoplantar Pustulosis (PPP) and Palmoplantar Psoriasis (PPPso).
+While both affect the hands and feet, they have distinct symptoms, triggers, and treatment approaches.
+Understanding these differences is essential for proper diagnosis and effective management.

 -